Lombok: What Bali Was Before the World Found It

 Q: Where do cruise ships dock in Lombok?

 A: Lembar Port on the southwest coast, about 22 km (30 min drive) from Senggigi Beach.
-It's a working port with basic facilities.
-Taxis and tour operators meet ships.
+It is a working commercial port with basic facilities.
+Taxis and tour operators meet arriving ships at the terminal.
+The port itself has limited amenities, so plan to head into town or to attractions promptly after disembarking.

 Q: Can I visit the Gili Islands on a cruise day?